The Science Behind

 Fatigue Detection Was Removed

-We built a fatigue detector, validated it (PRS-6: 68% false positive rate at consumer chest strap noise), tried to fix it (thresholds + confidence gate reduced FPR to 3% but also reduced TPR to 3%), and removed it from the shipping app.
+We built a fatigue detector, validated it (PRS-6: 15.0% false positive rate, 15.0% true positive rate, no post-onset detections), and removed it from the shipping app.
 The single-signal approach—thresholding relative K change—cannot separate fatigue from sensor noise.
 We chose to remove the feature rather than ship one that erodes trust in the rest of the system.
 See Section 07 for the full analysis.

 Limited Real-World Data